RaajRemesh/arser/readme.md

     .assertValidConfiguration() // you can also move this to your tests .parse(process.argv);

-// Or, use Arser to launch your app: container.build<IParser>()
+// Or, use Arser + your favorite DI framework to launch your app: container.build<IParser>()
-    .assertValidConfiguration() // you can also move this to your tests .parse(process.argv)
+    .assertValidConfiguration()
+    .parse(process.argv)
     .launch(); // await/.launchAsync()